-In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that will send me to the bottom of Earth.
-IceCube is a giant Neutrino detector at South Pole, and it will be my job to keep its computers running.
+In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that sent me to the bottom of the Earth.
+IceCube is a giant Neutrino detector at the South Pole, and it will be my job to keep its computers running.
 For an entire year (November 2017 to December 2018) I will live and work at the Amundson-Scott South Pole Station in Antarctica.
 Being an IceCube "Winterover" has been my dream job for years - und now the dream is real.
 This page is my journal of this once-in-a-lifetime adventure.

 Most of the content will be in English, but I might write in German occasionally.
 The journal entries are sorted by date (latest first).

 It's sad that some people have to be reminded, but I own all the contents and photos on this blog (if not denoted otherwise), and by re-posting them without my permission, be it on social media, other websites or in print, you are committing copyright infringement.
 If you are interested in a particular text or photo, feel free to contact me via email.

 Science Facts #9 Blue lightning in the dark: How IceCube detects neutrinos

 The IceCube Neutrino Observatory detects ultra-high-energy neutrinos from outer space, hoping to find out more about the properties and origins of those tiny particles.
 But how exactly does that work?
 In Science Facts #1 and Science Facts #6 I talked about IceCube and neutrinos a little bit already, but let's look into the process of how neutrinos turn into charged particles, how these particles emanate light, how that light is caught on IceCube's cameras, and what the recordings can tell us about the neutrino.